Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

-\begin{remark} We can rephrase the observation leading to Proposition~\ref{prop:FQ_2} in more conceptual terms as follows~(compare~\cite{Bergman:ICM} and~\cite[Sec.~10.11]{Bergman:book}).
-In any category with finite sums, we can take the full subcategory spanned by the finite sums of any chosen object~$Z$, and this will be an algebraic theory in the sense of Lawvere.
-For instance, if we consider the category of models for an algebraic theory, and choose for~$Z$ a free model on one generator, we recover that algebraic theory in this way.
+\begin{remark} We can rephrase the observation leading to Proposition~\ref{prop:FQ_2} in more conceptual terms as follows.
+In any category with finite sums, we can take the full subcategory whose objects are the finite sums of any chosen object~$Z$, and this will be an algebraic theory in the sense of Lawvere~\cite{Lawvere}.
+For instance, if we consider the category of models for an algebraic theory and choose for~$Z$ a free model on one generator, we recover that algebraic theory in this way.
 In particular, for the group~\hbox{$Z=\bbZ$}, the free groups recover the algebraic theory of groups.
 More generally, we now see that any group~$Z$ defines an algebraic theory such that the sets~$\Mor(Z,G)$ of group morphisms from~$Z$ into groups~$G$ are models for that theory.
-For the case~$Z=\bbZ/2$ of interest to us here, we see that the sets~\hbox{$\Mor(\bbZ/2,G)\cong\Inv(G)\cup\{e\}$} support models for an algebraic theory: the theory of involutory quandles with unit, where a unit~$u$ is an element that is both fixed and fixing:~$x\rhd u=u$ and~$u\rhd y =y$ for all~$x,y$~(see~\cite[Def.~2.8]{Lawson--Szymik}, for example). \end{remark}
+For the case~\hbox{$Z=\bbZ/2$} of interest to us here, we see that the sets~\hbox{$\Mor(\bbZ/2,G)\cong\Inv(G)\cup\{e\}$} support models for an algebraic theory: the theory of involutory quandles with unit, where a unit~$u$ is an element that is both fixed and fixing:~$x\rhd u=u$ and~$u\rhd y =y$ for all~$x,y$~(see~\cite[Def.~2.8]{Lawson--Szymik} for this terminology).
+In fact, the theory defined by~$Z=\bbZ/2$ is the theory of involutory quandles with unit.
+This insight goes back to Bergman~(see his~ICM talk~\cite{Bergman:ICM} for general statements and his textbook~\cite[Sec.~10.11]{Bergman:book} for details). \end{remark}

-For the Galois theory context, we also need the pro-finite versions~$\hatF(S)$ and~$\hatF_2(S)$ of the groups~$\rmF(S)$ and~$\rmF_2(S)$, respectively, where~$S$ can now be any pro-finite space.
-Suitable references come from Gildenhuys~et~al.~\cite{Gildenhuys--Lim, Gildenhuys--Ribes}, which build on earlier work of Neukirch~et~al.~\cite{Neukirch:1,Neukirch:2,Binz+Neukirch+Wenzel}, Mac Lane~\cite{Mac_Lane}, and the writings of Haran and Jarden~\cite{Haran--Jarden:Pisa,Haran--Jarden:JPAA}, of course.